 - Does not result in a net movement of the medium or particles in the medium (mechanical wave).

 There are some basic descriptors of a wave.
-Wavelength is the distance between an identical part of the wave.
+Wavelength is the distance between two successive identical parts of the wave.
 Amplitude is the maximum displacement from the neutral position.
 This represents the energy of the wave.
 Greater amplitude carries greater energy.
 Displacement is the position of a particular point in the medium as it moves as the wave passes.
 Maximum displacement is the amplitude of the wave

-Frequency (ƒ) is the number of repetitions per second in Hz, s -1 Period (T) is the time for one wavelength to pass a point.
-T = ƒ-1
+Frequency (ƒ) is the number of repetitions per second in Hz, Period (T) is the time for one wavelength to pass a point.

-The velocity (v) of the wave is the speed that a specific part of the wave passes a point.
+The velocity (v) of the wave is the speed at which a specific part of the wave passes a point.
 The speed of a light wave is c.

 Types of Waves: